Skip section navigation

 A health care directive (formerly called a living will) gives your family direction on what medical care you want or don't want if you can't communicate.
 This document gives you the chance to write out your wishes.

-It is suggested that all people, even those not currently ill or having surgery, make sure their loves ones are aware of their wishes.
+It is suggested that all people, even those not currently ill or having surgery, make sure their loved ones are aware of their wishes.
 A health care directive is a way to do that.

 For help completing a health care directive or to set up a meeting with an advance care planning facilitator, call 651-635-9173.